Professor David James

 - Member of British Educational Research Association (BERA)

 I have taught a wide range of social science topics across sociology and psychology, at every level from pre-GCSE to Doctoral.
 Main areas include research methodology, learning and assessment in further and higher education, the sociology of post-compulsory education, the social theory of Bourdieu, social equality and inequality, psychological and cultural theories of learning.

 See my session for UK ESRC Doctoral students entitled How to get clear about method, methodology, epistemology and ontology, once and for all.
 This has been adopted by the Open University.
-It is on You Tube, with over 27,000 views.
+It is on You Tube, with around 30,000 views.
 See it here: ESRC Conference: Methods session

 I currently supervise 6 PhD students.
 I have supervised 20 Doctoral students to successful completion.